Free 24/7 Case Assessment — We respond within 1 hour. 📞 (301) 450-1764

 What Happens If You Don't Answer the Complaint

-Receiving an eviction complaint triggers a strict deadline to file a written response with the court.
-Missing this deadline has serious, often irreversible consequences.
+Receiving an eviction complaint triggers a strict deadline.
+Missing it has serious, often irreversible consequences.

 📋